Name switch: Common Core is out, Next Generation is in

 Most Popular

-The state Board of Regents reached informal agreement on the change over the past week, and by Tuesday afternoon the Education Department’s website at www.nysed.gov/aimhighny showed the new branding.
+The state Board of Regents reached informal agreement on the change over the past week, and by Tuesday afternoon the Education Department’s website at nysed.gov/aimhighny showed the new branding.

 In scrubbing “Common Core” from Albany’s official lexicon, New York joined a growing number of states that have done so.
 The label first was applied to a unified set of academic standards by the National Governors Association in 2010.
 At one time, the standards had been adopted by more than 40 states.